OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 > Instructions for creating add-in commands with the XML manifest are in [Create add-in commands with the XML manifest](create-addin-commands.md).

 > [!NOTE]
-> The unified manifest currently only supports Outlook add-ins and only in Office linked to a Microsoft 365 subscription and installed on Windows, on a mobile device, or in Outlook on the web.
-We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac, and to perpetual versions of Office.
+> The unified manifest currently only supports Outlook add-ins and only in Office linked to a Microsoft 365 subscription.
+It's supported in Outlook on Windows, on a mobile device, in Outlook on the web, and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
+We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac and to perpetual versions of Office.

 ## Starting point and major steps